-

 This Biden administration policy revokes in its entirety the Trump-era policy identified in this entry.

-On June 1, 2021, DHS issued a policy memorandum signed by Secretary Alejandro Mayorkas terminating the MPP Program.
-The memorandum instructs DHS personnel to take the necessary steps to rescind implementing guidance and other policy guidance related to the program.
+On June 1, 2021, DHS issued a policy memorandum signed by Secretary Alejandro Mayorkas terminating the MPP program.
+The memorandum instructs DHS personnel to take the necessary steps to rescind related implementing guidance and other policy guidance.

-This Biden administration policy provides ongoing guidance for DHS regarding people affected by the Trump-era policy identified in this entry.
+This Biden administration policy provides ongoing guidance for DHS about people affected by the Trump-era policy identified in this entry.

-Effective June 23, 2021, DHS announced that they will expand the pool of MPP-enrolled individuals who are eligible for processing into the United States.
-DHS will include MPP enrollees who had their cases terminated or were ordered removed in absentia (i.e., individuals ordered removed while not present at their hearings).
-DHS will continue to process for entry into the United States MPP enrollees with pending proceedings.
+Effective June 23, 2021, DHS announced that they will expand the pool of MPP-enrolled individuals eligible for processing into the United States.
+DHS added MPP enrollees who had their cases terminated or were ordered removed in absentia (i.e., individuals ordered removed because not present at their scheduled hearings).
+DHS stated it would continue to process MPP enrollees with pending proceedings for entry into the United States.

 This Biden administration policy again revokes in its entirety the Trump-era policy identified in this entry.

 On October 29, 2021, DHS Secretary Mayorkas issued a new memo terminating the MPP program.
-The Biden administration remains under a court order requiring that it implement MPP in good faith.
-The program cannot be terminated until the current preliminary injunction is lifted and is no longer in effect.
+The Biden administration remained under an injunction to implement MPP in good faith.

 This Biden administration policy re-implements the Trump-era policy identified in this entry.